twilio/twilio-python/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-In GitHub, send a pull request to `twilio-python:master`.
+In GitHub, send a pull request to `twilio-python:main`.
 If we suggest changes, then:

 * Make the required updates.